marceloeguino/laravel-starter/README.md

 2. Jenkins checks out code, builds Docker image.
 3. Image is tagged with both :git-sha and :latest.
 4. Image is pushed to DigitalOcean Container Registry (DOCR).
-5. Jenkins connects via SSH to the Droplet.
+5. Jenkins connects via SSH to the Laravel Droplet.
 6. Droplet pulls the new image, replaces the running container.
 7. Container runs Laravel, served via Nginx on port 80.